St. Paul's History

 We began as St. Paul’s House in 1959 and served as a mission to CSU students and faculty.
 The community met in a remodeled residence.
 The Rev. Malcolm Boyd, author of “Are You Running with me Jesus?” was our first priest and CSU chaplain.
 He began the Golden Grape Coffee House, which gained national attention.
 Rev. Boyd left in 1961 to become a Freedom Rider.

-Later, in 1998, a University of Wyoming student and an Episcopalian, Mathew Shepard was severely beaten and killed because he was gay.
-Mathew was brought to Poudre Valley Hospital in Fort Collins and Fr.
+Later, in 1998, a University of Wyoming student and an Episcopalian, Matthew Shepard was severely beaten and killed because he was gay.
+Matthew was brought to Poudre Valley Hospital in Fort Collins and Fr.
 Bacon performed the last rites.
-That event had profound impacts on St. Paul’s.
-The Rev. Henry Doyle, a CSU student in the late ‘70’s, sponsored by St. Paul’s for ordination, and still in contact with the parish, has said that Mathew Shepard’s murder led St. Paul’s to be more open and honest about embracing gays and lesbians and to become active, vocal, public advocates of inclusivity.
+That event had a profound impact on St. Paul’s.
+The Rev. Henry Doyle, a CSU student in the late ‘70’s, sponsored by St. Paul’s for ordination, and still in contact with the parish, has said that Matthew Shepard’s murder led St. Paul’s to be more open and honest about embracing gays and lesbians and to become active, vocal, public advocates of inclusivity.

 The Rev. Lyn Burns became our Interim Rector in January 2016.
-Under her leadership, St. Paul's has continued its volunteer work with FFH and restarted service to the Food Bank of Larimer County.
-We have initiated a Social Justice ministry, enriched our hospitality, began a Centering Prayer group, and taken several steps to strengthen our spiritual formation and mission.
+Under her leadership, St. Paul's continued its volunteer work with FFH and its commitment to the Colorado Haiti Project.
+It’s members continued their work of ministry within and beyond the parish.
+We restarted service to the Food Bank of Larimer County, initiated a Social Justice ministry, enriched our hospitality, began a Centering Prayer group, and took several steps to strengthen our spiritual formation and mission.

 One long-time parishioner sums up the views of many parishioners about the nature of St. Paul’s.
-She affirms that “There are too many nice people here” for her to have left during the split.
+She affirms that “There are too many nice people here” for her to have left during the first upheaval at her church.
 “St. Paul’s is the best place in the world for any of us to be.”